rodneyonsongo-dev/Project_1/README.md

-# Project_1#
+# Project_1

 This project will give insights from data about movie revenue trends from 2010 to 2018.
-The goal is to make business stakeholders make clear and smart decisions on what kind of movies to produce that would increase their chances of success considering the high competition in the film industr.
+The goal is to make business stakeholders make clear and smart decisions on what kind of movies to produce that would increase their chances of success considering the high competition in the film industru.
 This knowledge can help stakeholders minimize financial risk and earn their profit returns by focusing on films that have the highest ratings over the years.
 By looking at this, we were able to breakdown the movies based on the genre and movie studio that produced it to help determine the factors that led to it's success
 ## PROJECT OVERVIEW

 After analyzing the movie data available from IMDb and Box Office Mojo, we found out: